Stremio/stremio-official-addons/README.md

 `cargo update -p stremio-official-addons`

+3. Commit and push the changes to the `master` branch **A PR is encouraged to double check if all files have been properly updated**

-3. Make a new tag
+4. Make a new tag

 `git tag -a v2.XX.XX -m "Tag for releases v2.XX.XX"`

-4. Push it to the repo
+5. Push it to the repo

 `git push -u origin v2.XX.XX`

-5. Create a [new release](https://github.com/Stremio/stremio-official-addons/releases) using the version as a title, e.g. `v2.0.12` and automatically generate changes from previous tag.
+6. Create a [new release](https://github.com/Stremio/stremio-official-addons/releases) using the version as a title, e.g. `v2.0.12` and automatically generate changes from previous tag.

 6. The [`publish` workflow](./.github/workflows/publish.yml) will run the `v2` job and will:
    1. Build [`@stremio/stremio-official-addons@2`][v2-npm-link] package